plantton/msdata2/README.md

-# msdata2
+# Mass Spectrometry and Proteomics Data

-Mass Spectrometry and Proteomics Data
+This package contains formatted and annotated mass spectrometry-based proteomics data.